 Pediatric Cardiac Surgery Lab

-The Stanford Pediatric Cardiac Surgery Lab research program is focused on three aspects of surgery for congenital cardiac disease:
+The Pediatric Cardiac Surgery Lab research program is focused on three aspects of surgery for congenital cardiac disease:

 - Development of surgical and technological approaches for cardiac surgery in the fetus.